guanquann/Stocksera/README.md

 - Data is from <a href="https://finance.yahoo.com/">yahoo finance</a>

 #### /ticker/short_volume/
-- View short volume and percentage of your favourite ticker in the last 2 trading weeks
+- View short volume and percentage of some of the popular tickers
 - Data is from <a href="http://shortvolumes.com/">shortvolumes.com</a>

 #### /earnings_calendar/